 On 9 September 2015 Apple unveiled its iPad mini 4.
 This was a month earlier than usual, and with no separate iPad launch event scheduled for October it appeared alongside the iPhone 6s and iPhone 6s Plus.

 One explanation is that - as reported by DigiTimes - the 2017 iPads will be delayed to the second half of the year as the components are still at a planning stage.
-That sort of means there's still room for an iPad mini 5 but the source doesn't mention anything smaller than 9.7in which doesn't bode well.
+The source doesn't mention anything smaller than 9.7in which doesn't bode well.

 How much will the iPad Pro mini cost in the UK?